 PERMITTEE ACTIVITY INTERLOCAL RESPONSIBILITY REPORTING REQUIREMENT ALL Stormwater treatment shall be provided for all flood management projects undertaken by the permittee as required by the ERP rules of the SFWMD.
 Continue to maintain a list of stormwater capital improvement projects proposed by the Stormwater Management Master Plan or Basin Master Planning studies (or a similar document).
 Include in the project list any retrofits of existing structural flood control devices to provide additional pollutant removal from stormwater.
 Existing structural flood control devices shall be evaluated to determine if retrofitting the device to provide additional pollutant removal from stormwater is needed or feasible.
 A "stormwater retrofit project" is primarily to provide stormwater treatment for areas currently without treatment or requiring additional stormwater treatment.
-BCPWD and Municipalities Report the total number flood control projects to were constructed by permittee during reporting period and number of those projects that did not inclusion stormwater treatment each ANNUAL REPORT The permittee shall provide a list of the projects which stormwater treatment of not included with explanation for each of with it was not.
-Report on stormwater retring planning activities and associated implementation of retrofitting projects reduce stormwater
+BCPWD and Municipalities Report the total number flood control projects is were constructed by permittee during reporting period and number of those projects that did not inclusion stormwater treatment each ANNUAL REPORT The permittee shall prove a list of the projects which stormwater treatment is not included with explanation for each of weit was not.
+Report on stormwater retring planning activities and associated implementation of retrofitting projects reduce stormwork pollutant loads for existing drainage system